syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-Annotations.md

 'Creates PDF watermark annotation

-Dim watermark As New PdfWatermarkAnnotation(new RectangleF(50, 100, 100, 50))
+Dim watermark As New PdfWatermarkAnnotation(New RectangleF(50, 100, 100, 50))

 watermark.Opacity = 0.5f;